kamsalisbury/kamsalisbury.github.io/_posts/2021-05-22-My-RHEL-8-Build-Notes.md

 12. Implement ssh key authentication and then install and configure [Duo](https://duo.com/docs/duounix) or [other 2FA](https://github.com/CERN-CERT/pam_2fa)
 13. See [my notes about running containers via podman.](https://kamsalisbury.github.io/My-CentOS-8-Podman-Container-Notes/)

-## Redhat Enterprise Linux KVM HV2019 Specific Notes
+## Redhat Enterprise Linux KVM Hosting HV2019 Specific Notes
-1. HV2019 choose sata bus for disks or load non-WHQL signed virtio drivers, pick one
+1. HV2019 KVM guest, choose sata bus for disks or load non-WHQL signed virtio drivers, pick one
 2. Add a dedicated NIC by adding a Direct Attachment NIC, e100e PCI.
 In REHL set the same NIC to shared
 3. When using USB storage, establish the storage pool first, then install to that pool